Older and Active Community Grants

 • Utilities (gas, electricity, water.)

-• Any project also funded (cash or in-kind) through EGM revenue, including sponsorship or venue hire.
+• Any project also funded (cash or in-kind) through Electronic Gaming Machine (EGM) revenue, including sponsorship or venue hire.

 • Any project that operates in a venue with EGMs.